-Church of the Redeemer is at 6211 182nd Street in Kenmore, Washington.
-The campus is a short distance north of Bothell Way, near the Burke-Gilman Trail.
-Turn at the Episcopal Church shield sign, and go down the hill.
+Church of the Redeemer is at 6210 Northeast 181st Street in Kenmore, Washington.
+We are a short distance north of Bothell Way, near the Burke-Gilman Trail.
 The entrance looks like a gravel driveway.
 The campus is larger on the inside than it is on the outside.
 And we managed to hide a large building on the side of a hill that is not easily seen from the street.

 Attend in-person worship services this Sunday at 8:00 am or 10:30 am .

 - The 8:00 am service is without music.
 Mask required.

 - The 10:30 am service has music.
 Mask optional but recommended.

 The 10:30 am Sunday service is livestreamed on this page, below.